kmirzavaziri/hAssembler/README.md

 # Assembler & DisAssembler
 x64 Intel Instruction Assembler and DisAssembler written in Python 3.
 See [Online GCC version](https://defuse.ca/online-x86-assembler.htm) as a refrence.
-The operators which this tool can assemble/disassemble are limited to
+The operators this tool can assemble/disassemble are limited to

 - Binary Operators: `add`, `or`, `adc`, `sbb`, `and`, `sub`, `xor`, and `cmp`
 - Unary Operators: `inc` and `dec`